tarassh/fairy-wallet/README.md

 ## Releases

-The latest release version 0.2.0.
+The latest release version is 0.2.0.
 To download application use one the following links:

 - [for MacOS](TBD)
 - [for Windows](TBD)